gabriel-dehan/ActiveRecordBinder/README.md

   MySqlPlug.migrate
   # => 1.1
 ```
-Will execute everything up to the latest migration.
+This executes everything up to the latest migration.
 But `migrate()` can also take a version number as an argument.

 ```ruby